Luna Park (Coney Island, 1903): 1900s

 For the 1905 season, L. A. Thompson (who was not related to Fred Thompson) added a scenic railway-style roller coaster to Luna Park, replacing the 20,000 Leagues Under the Sea attraction.
-Luna Park added several shows ahead of the 1906 season, as well as two slides.
+Luna Park added several shows ahead of the 1906 season, in addition to two slides.
 Dundy died in early 1907, leaving Fred Thompson as the sole operator of Luna Park.
-The Brooklyn Daily Eagle said that Dundy's death "was a severe blow to Mr. Thompson".
-Nonetheless, Thompson continued to make improvements to the park, employing four elephants and 700 men during the off-season.
+The Brooklyn Daily Eagle said Dundy's death "was a severe blow to Mr. Thompson".
+Nonetheless, Thompson continued to add to the park, employing four elephants and 700 men during the off-season.
 For the 1907 season, Thompson added a carousel called the Ocean Wave; in addition, he expanded the ballroom and lagoon, and he relocated the entrance away from the elevated train lines.

 Coney Island had reached its peak popularity by the late 1900s.
 The park employed over 2,000 people each season, and it accommodated five million guests a year.
 The park had sold 31 million tickets in its first five seasons, leading Thompson to say in early 1908: "I believe this surpasses everything in the history of amusement enterprises anywhere in the world."
 Some of the attractions were replaced with ten live shows during the 1908 season, including Trip to the Moon.
 Thompson added another live show in 1909, and he also continued to offer novelties, including elephant rides (which attracted guests such as actor Douglas Fairbanks).
 That year, New York City mayor George B. McClellan Jr. attempted to prevent the park from staging live shows on Sundays, claiming that the shows were illegal; a New York Supreme Court justice granted an injunction in July 1909, allowing Luna Park to host shows on Sundays.